 A key cultural driver is the “Nancy Meyers” effect, an aesthetic of idyllic, charming small-town life popularized by films and television shows.
 This is a significant demand signal, particularly from younger affluent cohorts.

-A 2025 travel trends report from Priceline found that Millennial and Gen Z travelers are 89% more likely than average to seek a vacation that offers a “Nancy Meyers lifestyle vibe” and 67% more likely to view a holiday as an opportunity to “live out their small-town fantasies”.
+Travel trends report from Priceline found that Millennial and Gen Z travelers are 89% more likely than average to seek a vacation that offers a “Nancy Meyers lifestyle vibe” and 67% more likely to view a holiday as an opportunity to “live out their small-town fantasies”.

 This reflects a deep-seated desire for a perceived simpler, more authentic, and more aesthetically coherent way of life—the very promise that small-town destinations fulfill.